 (1) Inform the Police

-Information which IHC judges to be possibly in violation of criminal laws when circulated on the Internet, information related to specific crimes (for example, information regarding sales of prohibited goods) and information related to other crimes as well as information regarding suicide, will be reported to the police for the purpose of criminal investigation, crime prevention and protection of life.
+Information which IHC judges to be possibly in violation of criminal laws when circulated on the Internet, information closely related to significant crimes ,information related to specific crimes (for example, information regarding sales of prohibited goods) and information related to other crimes as well as information regarding suicide, will be reported to the police for the purpose of criminal investigation, crime prevention and protection of life.

 (2) Submit handling requests to administrators of e-bulletin boards and providers

-For a certain range of illegal information, IHC will request measures to block posting of such information to providers and e-bulletin board administrators.
+For a certain range of illegal information, IHC will request measures to block posting of such information to providers and site administrators.